 This metric is a measure of the percentage of long-term stay patients who received the pneumonia and flu vaccines.
 Respiratory viruses can be deadly for nursing home patients, making these types of vaccines important for resident well-being.

 In Greene County Medical Center, 17.07% Percentage of Patients

 This tells you the percent of patients who required additional assistance with activities of daily living over time.
 High levels of dependence on staff for assistance with ADL's could indicate the decline of a resident's medical condition.

 Ability to Keep Residents Mobile

-This indicates the percentage of patients who remained mobile levels over time.
-Optimizing mobility is usually a great sign for residents' well-being.
+This is the percentage of patients that remained mobile levels over time.
+Preserving mobility can be a good sign for residents' health.